Consulting & Support

 These groups usually have little or no money for training, are in the critical time of initiating a new project, and/or are empowering a portion of the community normally without financial resources to organize.

 The T.A.
 Program involves our staff, Board, and Grant Making Committee members.
-All our services are bi-lingual (Spanish/English) and are provided free of charge.
+All our consulting services are bi-lingual (Spanish/English) and are provided free of charge.

 Helping groups apply for funding is the responsibility of our office staff, who field hundreds of inquiries about how to apply for funding from the Fund and other local funders.
 We offer pre-proposal review for all applicants to help them present their proposals with strength to the Grant Making Committee.
 Twice a year, we hold multiple public workshops to explain our application process and assist with grant-writing.
 These meetings also serve to connect activists across different issues and constituencies.